 A mountain bike prodigy who battled back from debilitating illness to claim his place among the world's elite cross-country racers.

-Anton Cooper announced himself to the cycling world as a teenager with a devastating burst of speed.
-The New Zealander stormed to the Junior World Cross-Country title in 2012, then backed it up with the Under-23 World Championship in 2015, marking him as a future star.
-His trajectory, however, hit a brutal obstacle when he developed chronic fatigue syndrome in 2016, costing him an almost certain spot at the Rio Olympics.
-Cooper's story since has been one of meticulous, patient comeback.
-He rebuilt his engine, honed his technical prowess on the demanding World Cup circuit, and earned his Olympic debut in Tokyo, where a stunning final lap propelled him to a sixth-place finish.
-Riding for the prestigious Trek Factory Racing team, Cooper has matured into a consistent threat, known for his smooth pedal stroke and tactical intelligence, proving his resilience is as formidable as his talent.
+Anton Cooper won the Junior World Cross-Country title in 2012 and the Under-23 World Championship in 2015, marking him as a future star.
+The New Zealander stormed onto the cycling scene as a teenager with a devastating burst of speed.
+His trajectory hit a brutal obstacle in 2016 when chronic fatigue syndrome cost him an almost certain spot at the Rio Olympics.
+Cooper rebuilt his engine, honed his technical prowess on the World Cup circuit, and earned his Olympic debut in Tokyo, where a stunning final lap propelled him to a sixth-place finish.
+Riding for Trek Factory Racing, he has matured into a consistent threat with a smooth pedal stroke and tactical intelligence.
+Born in 1994, his resilience is as formidable as his talent.

 1981–1996